-CST 415 STUDIES IN PUBLIC REATIONS
+CST 415 STUDIES IN PUBLIC REATIONS Three credit hours

 Prerequisite: Junior standing

 Current topics within the PR area will be studied including research, case studies, writing, or other specified areas of public relations.
 Course may be taken more than once provided the subject or topic is different.